BradJonesLLC/docker-drupal/README.md

     if present.
   - Sensible default `settings.php`, `settings.local.php` and `development.services.yml` files.
 + Scripts respond to environment variables, with defaults in the docker-compose.yml file:
-  - In development mode, enables Mailcatcher, and Xdebug for Apache, and toggles inclusion of `settings.local.php` and `development.services.yml`
+  - In development mode, enables Xdebug for Apache, and toggles inclusion of `settings.local.php` and `development.services.yml`
-  - `SSL`, if set to `FALSE`, disables SSL support (useful for development environments.)
 + A `Makefile` for quickly creating a data container for the mysql container (run `make make-data`)
 + Wrapper scripts:
   - `ddrush`, for executing [drush](https://github.com/drush-ops/drush) inside the